dotnet/docs/docs/framework/wpf/advanced/optimizing-performance-text.md

   - Print spool format.

-- Fixed-format document representation, including clients for previous versions of [!INCLUDE[TLA#tla_mswin](../../../../includes/tlasharptla-mswin-md.md)] and other computing devices.
+- Fixed-format document representation, including clients for previous versions of Windows and other computing devices.

 > [!NOTE]
 > <xref:System.Windows.Documents.Glyphs> and <xref:System.Windows.Media.GlyphRun> are designed for fixed-format document presentation and print scenarios. [!INCLUDE[TLA#tla_winclient](../../../../includes/tlasharptla-winclient-md.md)] provides several elements for general layout and [!INCLUDE[TLA#tla_ui](../../../../includes/tlasharptla-ui-md.md)] scenarios such as <xref:System.Windows.Controls.Label> and <xref:System.Windows.Controls.TextBlock>.
 For more information on layout and [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] scenarios, see the [Typography in WPF](typography-in-wpf.md).